Farangi-Sazi: Precedents

 The farangi manner's reputation for naturalism persisted through the Timurid era.
-The late Timurid poetAlisher Nava'i listed mastery of "farangi" and "khata'i" styles as skills one could expect from an illuminator.
+The late Timurid poet Alisher Nava'i listed mastery of "farangi" and "khata'i" styles as skills one could expect from an illuminator.
 Although these terms were well established in the early 15th century, their use was often imprecise and their styles confused.

 European folios from the mid-16th century Bahram Mirza album (Topkapi H. 2154), compiled in Safavid Tabriz, provide another glimpse into the reception of Western European art before the 17th century.

 Bahram Mirza Album, folio 115a.
-Painting after Bronzino ca. 1540 on Florentine or Venetian paper.
+Painting after Bronzino, ca. 1540 on Florentine or Venetian paper.